-This course will cover cost accumulation concepts and techniques for Product and Service Costing, Planning and Control, as well as Non-routine Managerial Decisions.
-Modern management accountants are not only concerned with how cost data are transformed into cost accounting information but more importantly how to use cost accounting information to aid managerial goals.
+This course will cover managerial accounting and control concepts and techniques for Product and Service Costing, Planning and Control, as well as Non-routine Managerial Decisions.
+Modern managerial accountants are not only concerned with how cost data are transformed into cost accounting information but more importantly how to use cost accounting information to aid managerial goals.
 It is the case, however, that one cannot effectively use cost information without a good understanding of how various cost accounting information are generated.
-Topics introduced in Introductory Managerial Accounting Course will be covered much more rigorously in this course.
+Topics introduced in Introductory Managerial Accounting Courses will be covered much more rigorously in this course.
 In addition the course will provide students with a good exposure to topics on current and emerging concepts, practices and developments in Total Cost Management (TCM) including Activity-Based Costing (ABC), Benchmarking and Best Practices (BBP), Customer Costing (CC), Business Process Analysis (BPA), Business Process Improvement (BPI), Cost-Volume-Profit Analysis under Absorption and Direct Costing, Relevant Costing, Strategic Cost Management (SCM), and Transfer Pricing in Perfect and Imperfect Intermediate Product Markets.

-^{} Included in the ACC 359/387.1 Course Package.
+\Included in the ACC 329 Course Package.

-The course should develop the student's understanding, skill, and analytic ability in management accounting to the level where he or she can function effectively (and efficiently) as a professional management accountant in industry, in public accounting, in management consulting, in government, or in personal business management.
+The course should develop the student's understanding, skill, and analytical ability in management accounting to the level where he or she can function effectively (and efficiently) as a professional management accountant in industry, public accounting, management consulting, government, or personal business management.